 If you want to become a guest on the show or you want to share ideas, feel free to contact me.
 I will be happy to hear from you.
 Contact me at [email protected].

 Follow SEO Podcast by #SEOSLY

-You can subscribe to the SEO Podcast by #SEOSLY on popular podcast platforms or check the website of the podcast.
+You can subscribe to the SEO Podcast by #SEOSLY on popular podcast platforms.